ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 #### Retention policy for deleted items
 {: #tenant-veeam-policy-backup-remove-ret-delete}

-Veeam has the **Remove deleted items data after** setting available for each backup job to delete restore points for deleted items after a set number of days.
-The IBM policy does not enable this setting by default, but can enable the setting when a support case is opened.
+Veeam provides the **Remove deleted items data after** setting for each backup job to delete restore points for deleted items after a set number of days.
+The IBM policy does not enable this setting by default, but you can open an IBM Support ticket to enable the setting.
 You must provide the following information in the support case to enable the setting.

 * The name of the backup jobs where you want to enable the setting.
 * The value, in days, to set for the **Remove deleted items data after** setting.